JosephRemigius/DoodleRestaurent/Readme.md

 Note:
     I have not split the code into components,
     I have designed all in two pages.
-    So please bare it when check the code.
+    So please bare it when checking the code.